 Meters and Rates

-Select the Edit button to add, remove, rename or re-order your meters.
+Select the Edit button to add, remove or re-order your meters.
 To add a meter, select the green + (plus) button or the row itself, giving it a short name.
 To remove a meter select the red – (minus) button then confirm with Delete.
-To rename a meter select its name, and to re-order your meters select and hold the icon to its right to drag it into the required position.
+To re-order your meters select and hold the icon to its right to drag it into the required position.
 Select Done when finished.

-Select the rows themselves to configure a meter’s settings and rates.
+Select the blue buttons (or the rows themselves while editing) to configure each meter’s settings and rates.

 Setting up your meters and rates is probably the most complicated thing about the whole application, especially as there are so many different ways energy suppliers and countries do this.
 If this section doesn’t help you, or if you think the app just can’t support your particular set of rates, please get in touch and I will do my best to help.